theMercedes/exercise/docs.md

 place thermometer on forehead and wait 20 seconds git

-The thermometer is available in many languages.
+The thermometer is available in seven languages.